Science Leadership Academy

 Rosalind had long considered teaching as a career option.
 “Every time someone asked me what I wanted to be, I always added ‘or a teacher’ to the end of my response.”
 She joined Teach for America to get more involved in creating better solutions.
 “The fact that so many students with obvious potential are left by the wayside in favor of students whose only competitive merit is a more fortunate background astounds me.”
 She brings a conviction that science is an essential subject, and a desire to work with teachers and leaders to provide a quality education for all students.

-Rosalind has taught chemistry, physics and physical science across all high school grade levels in University City High School in Philadelphia before moving on to teach physics at the Science Leadership Academy.
+Rosalind taught chemistry, physics and physical science across all high school grade levels T University City High School in Philadelphia, before moving on to teach physics at the Science Leadership Academy.
 In 2009, she presented at the Educon 2.1 Science Leadership Conference, and in 2010 she presented about her innovative physics curriculum at the NSTA National Conference in Philadelphia.
 She is currently teaching a Science Methods course for first year Teach For America teachers at the University of Pennsylvania.